 In the Islamic economic system, the distribution of the budget is managed by the existing government's financial condition and distributed in accordance with the objectives that have been planned.
 Al-Māwardī42 states that the responsibilities of financial institutions in the form of distribution of the state budget for the benefit of society.
 The function of public expenditure can be divided into two.
-First, public expenditure must be financed by the government, including the responsibilities reserved for the values it receives, i.e. for salaries of employees and soldiers, weapons procurement, and compensation.
-Because of this responsibility as opposed to the value received, the government should set the rules.
+First, public expenditure by the government, including financed must be responsibilities reserved for the values it receives, i.e. for salaries soldiers, weapons procurement, employees and compensation.
+Because of this responsibility as opposed to the received, the government should set the rules.
 Implementation of the responsibility it raises costs provided by the state.

 40Ibid., 79.

 41Ibid.

-42Al-Māwardī, Ahkām al-Sultāniyyah, 213-214.
+42Al-Māwardī, Aḥkām al-Sulṭāniyyah, 213-214.